 BE ALIVE

-"Be alive" stands for the courage to step out and actively shape your own life.
+"Be alive" stands for the courage to step out of yourself and actively shape your own life.

 "What we need is more humanity and courage.